jwizzle/cws/README.md

 This is currently a first usable version, that will probably change a lot.
 Core functionality should stay about the same though.

 Todo (for now):
-* Option to list providers and generate cli-docs for them
 * Make it possible to configure a default provider
 * -c flag that shows only 1 result and copies that
 * Interactive mode that allows selection of result and applying an action like copy or open